 Armi Millare has done work as Munro— an exploratory artistic platform featuring a multi-sensory and experimental one-off performance for art festivals and artist residencies.
 Here she gets to work with multi-media artists utilizing her knowledge in Asian Music as her chosen major in the University of the Philippines College of Music.

-She is currently working on her debut solo album.
+She is currently working on her debut solo album, after releasing multiple singles in 2020.